kookmin-sw/capstone-2025-13/API.md

 Modify existing record

 - Description

-Update rate and data of an existing record
+        Update rate and data of an existing record.
+        AccessToken is required for all of this part of endpoints on Authorization header.

 #### RequestBody